NickolaiA/SARIFVisualizer/README.md

 The scripts will:
 1. Authenticate with Docker Hub (login prompt)
+2. Set up Docker Buildx for multi-platform builds
-2. Build the Docker image
+3. Build the Docker image for **linux/amd64** and **linux/arm64** platforms
-3. Tag the image with your specified version
+4. Push both platform variants to Docker Hub with your specified version tag
-4. Tag the image as `latest` (if version is specified)
+5. Also tag and push as `latest` (if version is specified)
-5. Push both tags to Docker Hub
+6. Verify the multi-platform manifest

+**Prerequisites for Multi-Platform Builds:**
+- Docker Desktop with BuildKit enabled (Windows/Mac)
+- Docker with buildx plugin (Linux)
+- For Docker Desktop: Enable "Use containerd for pulling and storing images" in Settings

 **Manual Publishing:**